 A 'looked after child' is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making the application to a school.

 Oversubscription Criteria

 Priority Circle

 The priority circle is a circle with a 10.004 mile radius centred on Rugby Water Tower.
 It includes the whole of the Eastern Area of Warwickshire.
-A child living in Eastern Warwickshire may therefore be allocated a place using over subscription criteria III(i) or III(ii).

 Pupil Premium